MaskedmenOO/odin-recipes/README.md

 # odin-recipes

 This is code for the Odin Project.
-All content is not mine.
+All worded content is not mine.
 It belongs to others.